fachrizahidaya/Perpustakaan-Bersama-1/README.md

-Library Apps that allowed users borrow and return books from our catalogue which built by front-end and back-end.
 # Perpustakaan-Bersama-1

 Library Apps that allowed users borrow and return books from our catalogue which built by front-end and back-end.
 This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.